PowerEsim

 One of the common circuit design simulation tool used is a SPICE simulator.
 This knowledge-oriented design approach tool requires a user to possess knowledge about it and about the module being simulated.
-Within a different kind of simulation, transformer design and simulation requires much knowledge of the physical concepts, although a transformer is just wires around a magnetic core.
+Within a different kind of simulation, transformer design and simulation requires considerable knowledge of the physical concepts, although a transformer is just wires around a magnetic core.

 To evaluate the feasibility of a user simulating a circuit without domain knowledge, PowerEsim was developed as a result-oriented approach simulation tool only requiring the BOM (Bill of Materials) and the topology used to perform the simulation.

 PowerEsim also handles differential equations by using closed-form equations instead of numerical methods.
 Some approximations have been made to speed up calculation, leading to a steady-state simulation in PowerEsim claimed to take less than 0.1 second, 1,000 times faster than SPICE simulation.
 PowerEsim model components are available in the market.